 - John M West III, MBA, CFP®

-Equities: real estate led for the quarter, while large-cap led in all other time periods.
-Small U.S. stocks were the worst performer for the quarter and 1-year, while foreign was the laggard in all other time periods.
+Equities: Foreign equity led for the quarter and 1-year.
+Mid-cap stocks led the past 3 years, while large U.S. stocks led for all other time periods.
+Real estate was the worst performer for the quarter, 1 and 3 years, while foreign was the laggard during all other periods.

 The markets have rallied significantly over the past six months since bottoming out in mid-October.
 It is important to remember that equity markets usually bottom well before a recession is over and many times even before we know that we are in one.
 Keep in mind that markets are forward-looking and are looking past the potential slowdown to the next recovery.
 In the meantime, we believe the markets will be rangebound until there is more clarity on the economic front.
 As a result, we remain cautious.